Landowner Aims To Bring Wolves Back To Scotland, Centuries After They Were Wiped Out

 Lister's idea for a limited, controlled release in a closed area is stirring plenty of opposition.
 He says this is the year to press the authorities for permission to proceed.
 But there's no guarantee they'll say yes.

-BBC producer Samuel Alwyine-Mosely contributed to this story in Scotland.
-NPR digital editor Alex Leff contributed reporting in Washington, D.C.
+NPR producer Samuel Alwyine-Mosely contributed to this story in Scotland.
+Digital editor Alex Leff contributed reporting in Washington, D.C.